mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 Chicago and Tokyo both have amazing food scenes!
 Chicago is famous for deep-dish pizza, while Tokyo is known for its incredible sushi and ramen.
 Both cities are culinary adventures! 🍕🍜
 ```

+Dear reader, you probably use many APIs in developing applications.
+Choose one or two and modify this last example to call real APIs, making sure that you use type metadata and a descriptive comment in each Python tool function you write.
+Then you can experiment with "chatting" with live application data from APIs that you use.